-United States profile - Timeline - BBC News
+United States profile

 A chronology of key events:

-1565 - First permanent European settlement in North America United States profile - St Augustine, present-day Florida - founded by the Spanish.
+1565 - First permanent European settlement in North America - St Augustine, present-day Florida - founded by the Spanish.
 North America is already inhabited by several distinct groups of people, who go into decline following the arrival of settlers.

 1607 - Jamestown, Virginia, founded by English settlers, who begin growing tobacco.